ZeroDaySamurai/ZeroDaySamurai/README.md

 ## ***I'm a Software Developer:computer:, Muslim and a Namibian Citizen!!***

-- 🔭 I’m currently working on various Mobile Applications:iphone:
+- 🔭 I’m currently working as a Integration Developer:
-- 🌱 I’m currently learning React JS, React Native, Flutter, Unreal Engine 4 and Ballerina
+- 🌱 I’m currently learning C#(Intermediate & Advanced concepts), Dotnet framework, Kubernetes, as well as Backend Development and TDD Concepts.
-- 👯 I’m looking to collaborate on a website, mobile app or a indie game.
+- 👯 My interests are improving society and mu immediate enviornment with my skills..
 - 🤔 I’m looking for help with improving my coding skills, I am always open to learning from those with more skill and experience than myself.
-- 🥅 2021 Goals: To become a better web and mobile developer and to increase the amount of time I spend actively coding everyday.
+- 🥅 2023 Goals: To become a better backend and integration developer, spend more time coding and to improve my communication skills.
 Inshalla!
-- ⚡ Fun fact: I love everything Military related! history, tactics & strategies, innovations, weapons :gun:, etc.  I love learning about countries :flags:, their about traditions & cultures, economics & finances, governance & politics, etc.

 ![Hey you!!](https://myoctocat.com/assets/images/base-octocat.svg)